Elimka777/Assignments-Python-Lists/README.md

 # Assignments: Python Lists

-Hello, hope you'll like it!
+Hello, hope you like it!

 Student: Elima